Healthcare Marketplace Subsidies

 Written by Shannon Saksewski

 In a recent article, we introduced Health Insurance Marketplaces.
-In order to understand how the Affordable Care Act (ACA) impacts individual consumers—especially those who do not receive employer-sponsored coverage—it is important to understand the basics of both Marketplaces and health insurance subsidies.
+In order to understand how the Affordable Care Act (ACA) impacts individual consumers—especially those who do not receive employer-sponsored coverage—it is important to understand the basics of both Marketplaces and health insurance subsidies, which is why we have put together these 5 Tips for Healthcare Marketplace Subsidies.

 Enrolling via the Individual Marketplace, at healthcare.gov, whether on one’s own or with the help of an insurance agent, is the only way to claim subsidies which help lower the cost of insurance.
 If you, a loved one, and/or a patient with whom you are working are one of the millions of Americans who intends to enroll via the Marketplace, here are some tips to help you along the way.